-The Board has an independent Chairman, Dr. Barker, who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
+On March 26, 2024, Dr. Barker informed the Board of his intent to step down as Chairman of the Board effective as of the date of the Annual Meeting, June 18, 2024, but to continue his service on the Board and his committee assignments.
+The Nominating and Corporate Governance Committee subsequently, with Dr. Luderer abstaining, recommended to the Board to appoint Dr. Luderer as Chairman of the Board, effective as of the date of the Annual Meeting and based on the recommendation of the Nominating and Corporate Governance Committee the Board appointed Dr. Luderer Chairman of the Board effective as of the date of the Annual Meeting, June 18, 2024.
+The Board has an independent Chairman who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Chairman has substantial ability to shape the work of the Board.
 We believe that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board in its oversight of our business and affairs.
 In addition, we have a separate chair for each committee of the Board.
 The chair of each committee is expected to report annually to our Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters or specify any shortcomings should that be the case.
 In addition, we believe that having an independent Chairman creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of us and our stockholders.
 As a result, we believe that having an independent Board Chairman can enhance the effectiveness of the Board as a whole.